KatPrend/ProjCOP/Architecture/architecture.md

 # Program Organization
-System context diagram
+### System context diagram

 ![System Context Diagram](SystemContextDiagram.PNG)

+The game itself will require direct input from the user and access to the shop where the user can buy powerups.
+The user will play against an AI player.

-Container diagram
+### Container diagram

 ![Container Diagram](ContainerDiagram.PNG)

+Again, the game will require direct input from the user and will then store data in the various classes respectively.
+The user is responsible for their own pieces and purchased powerups, and the store will keep a list of the available powerups.

-Component diagram
+### Component diagram

 ![Component Diagram](ComponentDiagram.PNG)